Jesserc/gast/README.md

 ```
 * `create-contract`: Deploy Solidity contract
 * `create-raw`: Generate a raw, signed EIP-1559 transaction to propagate later
 * `send-raw`: Propagate a raw, signed transaction.
-The nonce must not be used.
+The nonce must not be used
 * `send-blob`: Create and send an EIP-4844 blob transaction
 * `send`: Send EIP-1559 transaction
 * `trace`: Retrieve and display the execution trace (path) of a given transaction hash